Government of Kenya: Naming

 The full name of the country is the "Republic of Kenya".
-Its official Swahili name is 'Jamhuri ya Kenya'.
-Other terms such as GoK, GK and Serikali are popularly used to refer to the Kenyan government.
+Its official Swahili name is "Jamhuri ya Kenya".
+No other names appear in the Constitution, and these are the names that appear on the country's currency, in treaties, and in legal cases to which the nation is a party.

+Other terms such as "GoK", "GK" and "Serikali" are often used officially and informally to distinguish the national government from the county governments.